Beqasoor: Soundtrack

-Box office
+Reception

+The film was positively reviewed by The Indian Express, which praised the "smooth flow of the story" and "the elegant acting of the young stars", singling out the performances of Durga Khote and Madhubala.

 Beqasoor grossed an estimated ₹0.9 crore at the box office, and resulted in a profit of ₹0.5 crore for the producers.
 It ranked seven in the list of highest-grossing films of 1950.
 Adjusted for inflation, the film's gross was equivalent to ₹125.3 crore in 2016.